seanlerner/ruby-and-rails-learning-plan/README.md

 This document was created by Sean Lerner.

-Some of these books are available for free on the web.
-If you're in Toronto and have a library card, you can access the others for free through the [Toronto Public Library -> O'Reilly books](https://www.torontopubliclibrary.ca/detail.jsp?Entt=RDMEDB0099&R=EDB0099).
+Some of the recommended books are available for free on the web.
+Others can be purchased or accessed through [O'Reilly](https://www.oreilly.com).

+#### O'Reilly Books for free or on the cheap

+The O'Reilly monthly plan is a little expensive, but there are ways to access it for free or on the cheap:

+- Your local library may offer access to free.
+For example, the [Toronto Public Library system does](https://www.torontopubliclibrary.ca/detail.jsp?Entt=RDMEDB0099&R=EDB0099).

+- You can purchase an [ACM](https://acm.org/) annual membership which includes access to O'Reilly books.

+- Your employer may already have a team membership or provide you a learning budget.

 ## Learn Ruby The Hard Way